Nazianzen/quiz_app/notes.md

 - Ex.
 To make MyAppState private, make it _MyAppState

 ## Maps
-These work the same way as dictionaries on python
+These work the same way as dictionaries in python